-Who Is Conor Lamb, Apparent Winner Of Pennsylvania Special Election?
+Who Is Conor Lamb, Apparent Winner Of The Pennsylvania Special Election?

 Though this is his first run for office, Lamb comes from a family that has been active in state and local politics.
 His uncle is Pittsburgh Controller Michael Lamb; and his grandfather Thomas Lamb was a state representative, the Democratic majority leader in the state Senate in the 1970s and secretary of legislative affairs for Gov. Robert Casey.

-Unlike his Republican opponent — who billed himself as "Trump before Trump was Trump" — Lamb stayed away from making the race about the president, or about partisan politics.
+Unlike his Republican opponent — who billed himself as "Trump before Trump was Trump" — Lamb stayed away from making the race about the president or partisan politics.

 "The biggest issues facing the 18th Congressional District aren't partisan," his campaign website reads.
 "Heroin kills both Democrats and Republicans.
 Health care is too expensive.
 The roads and bridges we all use are crumbling.
 But the people we send to Washington aren't solving these problems.
 I'm running for Congress because it's time for that to change."